 In 2014, Congress passed the Protecting Access to Medicare Act (PAMA) to ensure millions of seniors could maintain access to critical health services, including laboratory tests.
-Yet, the U.S. Department of Health and Human Services (HHS) has taken a flawed and misguided approach to PAMA implementation, leading to severe cuts to the labs that over 56 million seniors rely on for their lab tests under Medicare.
+Yet, due to misguided implementation, PAMA has led to severe year-over-year cuts to the lab tests that over 56 million seniors rely on under Medicare.

 Between 2017 and 2022, payment for common tests for diseases like diabetes, cancer, and heart disease were cut by 27 percent.
 The next round of Medicare cuts, scheduled to begin January 1, 2023, would slash reimbursement up to another 15 percent for more than 800 laboratory tests, resulting in a staggering 38 percent cut to tests that are widely used to screen and manage many serious diseases.
 Collectively, these cuts may threaten access to laboratory services for diagnosing and treating seniors across the country.

 Without congressional action this year, a fourth round of Medicare cuts are scheduled to begin in January 2023 that could jeopardize access to many clinical laboratory tests used to diagnose, monitor, prevent, and manage common diseases for seniors and all patients across the country.